-focused on making emerging technology more trustworthy and legible.
-I have 8 years of experience working across healthtech, crypto, and consumer social.
+Hi I'm Katy, a product designer focused on making emerging tech more trustworthy and legible.
+For the past 8 years I've worked across healthtech, crypto, and consumer social.

 scroll to see my work ↓